 Powerlifters tend to squat in a wider stance compared with Olympic weightlifters — click to check out 7 other differences between these two types of athletes.

 The first rule should always be to squat with the stance width that’s the most comfortable for you.

 With that said, you’ll want to pick the widest squat stance possible given your biological strengths and limitations.
 Being in a wider stance will allow you to recruit your glutes more, produce more power, and require less mobility through your ankles and hips.

 Practically speaking, I’ve seen several examples of powerlifters getting strong in both narrow and wide squat stance.
 So just know that if squatting wide doesn’t feel comfortable, don’t worry, you can still increase strength in the squat in a narrower stance.

 You’re typically going to be in a wider stance while doing a box squat.
 Learn more about the differences between the box squat vs back squat.

 What To Read Next

-If you enjoyed this article, you’ll probably enjoy these two:
+If you enjoyed this article, you’ll probably enjoy these three: